jhunschejones/pcloud_api/README.md

 # Find folders by folder id or path:
 Pcloud::Folder.find(1)
 Pcloud::Folder.find_by(path: "/images")
+# NOTE: find_by can also be used with :id, though this will take precedence
+# over :path so just pick one or the other

+# Check if a folder exists by id
+Pcloud::Folder.exists?(1)

 # Create a new folder by parent_folder_id and name:
 Pcloud::Folder.first_or_create(parent_folder_id: 9000, name: "jack")